 Visitors have always been welcomed to Corravahan House…

 The house and gardens are open to the public at the following times and dates.
 A tour of the house is followed by admission to the gardens.
 Last entry one hour before published closing time.

-Concessions to members IGS, UAHS, NT, IHHA, HHA, EHHA
+Concessions to members IGS, UAHS, IHHA/HHI, HHA, EHHA

 RESTRICTED PARKING & ACCESS: